mdelotavo/apigee-cli/README.rst

 ----------
 Disclaimer
 ----------

-This is not an officially supported Google product.
+This tool is not affiliated with Apigee or Google and is highly experimental.

 .. _`official Apigee CLI`: https://github.com/apigee/apigeetool-node